return42/sphkerneldoc/linux_src_doc/arch/x86/mm/pat_c.rst

 -----------

-This function initializes PAT MSR and PAT table with an OS-defined value to enable additional cache attributes, WC and WT.
+This function initializes PAT MSR and PAT table with an OS-defined value to enable additional cache attributes, WC, WT and WP.

 This function must be called on all CPUs using the specific sequence of operations defined in Intel SDM. \ :c:func:`mtrr_rendezvous_handler`\  provides this